naomibaes/naomibaes.github.io/content/publication/journal-article_2023_06_PLOSOne/index.md

 slides: example
 ---

 This work is the culmination of Yu Xiao's terrific Honours project, which I helped with.
+We wrote a quick piece on it in PURSUIT: https://pursuit.unimelb.edu.au/articles/do-we-think-about-anxiety-and-depression-differently-now